leen-1422/SDA-swagger-editor-design-restAPI/README.md

 In this level, the following tasks need to be completed:

 - Define the models for the Library or E-commerce domains.
+Done
 - Design the endpoints for basic CRUD operations for each model.

 ## Level 2: Additional Requirements

 In addition to the basic requirements, the following tasks should be implemented:
-- Define the relations among the models to establish the necessary connections.
+- Define the relations among the models to establish the necessary connections. done
 - Design endpoints for user authentication, including login, register, and logout functionality.
 - Design endpoints for searching products by name.
+Done
-- Design endpoints for pagination and sorting to efficiently retrieve data.
+- Design endpoints for pagination and sorting to efficiently retrieve data. done